Getting Started With NSX ALB: Part-3-NSX-T Integration

 Create a Content Library in vCenter

-Deployment of Avi Service Engine VM’s is done automatically by Avi Controller when we create Virtual Service.
-For this to work, an empty content library needs to be created in vCenter server as the controller pushes Avi SE ova into the content library and then deploys the SE VM’s.
+Deployment of Avi Service Engine VMs is done automatically by the Avi Controller when we create a Virtual Service.
+For this to work, a content library must be created in the vCenter server as the controller pushes the Avi SE OVA into the content library and then deploys the SE VMs.

 Deploy Tier-1 gateway for Avi Management

-You can use the existing Tier-1 gateway or can deploy a new one (dedicated) for Avi management.
-In my lab I have deployed a new Tier-1 gateway.
+You can use the existing Tier-1 gateway or deploy a new one (dedicated) for Avi management.
+In my lab, I have deployed a new Tier-1 gateway.

 For the newly created Tier-1 gateway, ensure that:

-Avi SE Management network needs to be DHCP enabled, so we have to first create a DHCP profile.
+The Avi SE Management network needs to be enabled for DHCP, so we first need to create a DHCP profile.

 Provide a name for the DHCP profile and select the edge cluster.
-Leave Server IP Address blank as NSX-T will assign IP automatically.
+Leave the server IP address blank as NSX-T will assign an IP automatically.

 Create a new logical segment for Avi SE VM management and:

-- Attach it to the Tier-1 gateway which we created earlier.
+• Attach it to the Tier-1 gateway that you created earlier.

-- Select DHCP type as ‘Local DHCP Server‘ and select the profile which we created in the previous step.
+• Select the DHCP type as ‘Local DHCP Server‘ and select the profile that you created in the previous step.

-- Enable ‘DHCP Config’ option and provide the IP address of the DHCP server.
+• Enable the ‘DHCP Config’ option and provide the IP address of the DHCP server.
 This will be a free IP from the subnet you have configured for Avi SE Management LS.

-- Specify DHCP range and DNS server.
-Avi SE VM’s when deployed will get their management IP address from this pool.
+• Specify the DHCP range and DNS server.
+Avi SE VMs, when deployed, will get their management IP address from this pool.

 Create a new segment for the Avi SE VM Data path.
 This segment need not be DHCP enabled.